How ChildCareEd and Rasmussen University’s Alliance Can Help You Qualify for Up to 12 Credits and Tuition Savings - post

 • finish sooner

-• reduce tuition costs
+• lower tuition costs

-• reach your degree goal faster
+• move closer to your degree goal

 How does ChildCareEd fit into this?